Website & blogs © Louis Kraft 2013-2020

 As promised, details of my quest to learn more about Charley Bent appears in this blog.
 Musings?
 Hell, you know me.
 I like to meander.
 Usually the blogs are long, just look at the last one if you don’t believe me.
 This one will be short.
 I promise.
 So here goes. ….
 (I know, I know—please Kraft, spare us the meanderings!).
 Sorry.
 ‘Taint in the blood.

-To date you have been fed an overload on Errol Flynn & Olivia de Havilland; Mr. G. & Mr. G.; Ned Wynkoop, Cheyennes, and Sand Creek (face up to it, the Sand Creek story and the key players are going to dominate a good portion of these blogs until the book is published (as will E&O and the lk saga past and present until these books are also published).
+To date you have been fed an overload on Errol Flynn and Olivia de Havilland; Lt.
+Charles Gatewood and Geronimo; Ned Wynkoop, Cheyennes, and Sand Creek (face up to it, the Sand Creek story and the key players in it are going to dominate a good portion of these blogs until the book is published, as will Errol & Olivia when its time comes).
+Alas, the LK saga, past and present, isn’t going away.

 Progress isn’t as fast as I’d like on Sand Creek and the Tragic End of a Lifeway.
 Blame this on anything you want, for anything you name is the culprit (except for writer’s block; I never have writer’s block).